-Lori Loughlin Pleads Not Guilty in College Bribery Case
+Lori Loughlin Pleads Not Guilty to Charges in College Bribery Case

 Image: Stephen Lovekin/WWD/Shutterstock